itsankitkgupta/Amazon-clone/README.md

 # Amazon-clone
-I have made a clone of Amazon.com website using only HTML and CSS  o
+I have made a clone of Amazon.com website using only HTML and CSS